Welcome

 • I also published about the vitality of a pre-school parents’ book club – a book club for parents of pre-school children – in On Libraries a special issue of the journal Performance Review (2017).

-• Public outreach for the work of CIGE has taken place in collaboration with the Alternative School of Economics through their 2015-2016 work based on an essay from CIGE (‘The Rich as a Minority group’) with school sociology students, public discussions and speakers.
+• Public outreach for the work of CIGE has taken place in collaboration with the Alternative School of Economics through their 2015-2016 work based on an essay by Anne Simpson from CIGE 1.3 (‘The Rich as a Minority group’) with school sociology students, public discussions and speakers.

 I have published from my doctoral thesis in peer reviewed journals such as